Reach younger target audiences on social media beyond Twitter in a timely way with Snapchat

 GrubHub – Summer Interns

-Last spring, GrubHub may have utilized Snapchat in one of the most creative ways to date.
-The company used the app to help find their 2014 summer interns.
+GrubHub utilized Snapchat in a very creative way by using it to help find their summer interns.
 Through the Snapchat Stories feature, the online food ordering company let users know that they were looking for an intern with “Snapchat Skillz.”
-The six image story explained how interested candidates could apply until May 9th by submitting a snap of their best doodle.
+The six image story explained how interested candidates could apply by submitting a snap of their best doodle.
 According to Snapchat founder Evan Speigel, many users and fans took to other social media platforms to praise the ad.

 McDonald’s – Choose Lovin

-In January, McDonald’s (an avid Snapchat user) released their latest sponsored advertisement for the “Choose Lovin” campaign.
+McDonald’s (an avid Snapchat user) released a sponsored advertisement for the “Choose Lovin” campaign.
 The story was a 15-second animated video that featured some of pop-culture’s most famous enemies, from Batman and the Joker to Dorothy and the Wicked Witch, becoming friends through McDonald’s.
-The Snapchat clip is a snippet of a longer commercial that is running on TV and other media platforms.
+The Snapchat clip was a snippet of a longer commercial that ran on TV and other media platforms.

 photo credit: http://photopin.com